bentormey/btormey/src/pages/test.md

 Make a note of the relatively mild drawdowns, this is an especially important feature if you're trying to preserve or grow wealth over longer time horizons: a loss of 10% and subsequent gain of 10%, leave you down 1% from where you started.

+Now how do you put this together?

 ### Implementation

-1. Set up a brokerage account and provide a source of funds
+1. Set up a brokerage account and provide a source of funds.

-2. Decide on your strategy (e.g. "60/40" or "All Weather")
+2. Decide on your strategy (e.g. "60/40" or "All Weather").

-3. Pick the ETFs that express your positions with the lowest management fees
+3. Pick the ETFs that express your positions with the lowest management fees.

-4. Take your starting capital and buy shares of each ETF in proportion they appear in your strategy
+4. Take your starting capital and buy shares of each ETF in proportion they appear in your strategy.

-5. Reinvest dividends and provide additional funds according to a schedule based on your income and expenses
+5. Reinvest dividends and provide additional funds according to a schedule based on your income and expenses.

-6. Rebalance periodically
+6. Rebalance periodically.

 That last part is surprisingly important.